mhy-kevin-dev/mhy-kevin-dev.github.io/README.md

 The site is build using [Jekyll](http://jekyllrb.com), with the [Hyde theme](https://github.com/poole/hyde)  as a basis.

-The main template was fork from [jreel](https://github.com/jreel/jreel.github.io).
+The main template was forked from [jreel](https://github.com/jreel/jreel.github.io).